Major machine tool service companies and OEMs have joined and registered with The UP! App network of industrial

-Hundreds of service providers have evaluated the new app and signed up to be a part of the Up! network, from machine tool OEMs to independent third-party service companies.
+Hundreds of service providers have evaluated the new app and signed up to be a part of the UP! network, from machine tool OEMs to independent third-party service companies.

-“We are always looking for new ways to support our customer base, and the Up! app is a good addition to our customer support strategy,” wrote Mark Rentschler, vice president of customer support for Makino, in a letter endorsing Up!
-“The Up! app provides another convenient way for our customers to reach our service technicians.
+“We are always looking for new ways to support our customer base, and The UP!
+App is a good addition to our customer support strategy,” wrote Mark Rentschler, vice president of customer support for Makino, in a letter endorsing UP!
+“The UP!
+App provides another convenient way for our customers to reach our service technicians.
 Makino looks forward to being able to respond quickly to the requests coming through the app.”

-Lisa Bailey-Beavers, VP of Sales and Marketing sees the Up! app as a great opportunity to promote GTI Spindle Technology and GTI Predictive Technology, a service company specializing in spindle repair that has a machine monitoring and predictive maintenance iPad product.
+Lisa Bailey-Beavers, VP of Sales and Marketing, sees The UP!
+App as a great opportunity to promote GTI Spindle Technology and GTI Predictive Technology, a service company specializing in spindle repair that has a machine monitoring and predictive maintenance iPad product.

 “We recognize that our ability to provide continued service is a huge contributor to the valued and lasting relationship with each GTI customer.
-Up! helps us reach customers that may not be availing our support services for machine tools of all types,” Bailey-Beavers said.
+UP! helps us reach customers that may not be availing our support services for machine tools of all types,” Bailey-Beavers said.

 Technical Equipment, a distributor of advanced machine tools and related technology, also joined the network.

 “We like the simplicity of the app and the fact that it is free to customers to use,” said Michael Schlater, executive vice president of Technical Equipment.
 “We understand that Technical Equipment customers can easily request service for any machine with just a click of a few buttons.”